douglasfragoso/recommender-pe-rag-react/README.md

-# 🤖 Multi AI Assistant Frontend - Vamu!
-Rec
+# 🤖 Multi AI Assistant with RAG

 ## About the Project